-From my experience climbing Kilimanjaro 35+ times I have learned a lot about why people are not making the summit.
+From my experience, climbing Kilimanjaro 37+ times, I have learned a lot about why people are not making it to the summit.
 I remember my first climb up Kilimanjaro.
-I was physically very fit but lacked a range of knowledge about low oxygen environments and how my body reacts to the lack of oxygen.
+It was when I was younger and very physically fit, however, that was not enough.
+I lacked in knowledge and understanding about low oxygen environments and how my body reacts to the lack of oxygen.

-On my first climb I was signed up to a five day trek not knowing that this was a big mistake.
-On day two I was feeling very fatigued coming up to the Lava Towerat 4,600m/ 15,000 feet and struggled to arrive into Barranco camp at 3,900m/ 12,795 feet I was vomiting and fell into my tent tired and dehydrated and felt there was no way I could make the summit.
-My first and biggest mistake was that I did NOT pick the right itinerary and acclimatization.
+On my first climb, I was signed up to a five day trek, which was a big mistake.
+On day two, I was feeling very fatigued and ill when arriving at the Lava Towerat 4,600m/ 15,000 feet.
+Somehow, I struggled to make it into Barranco Camp at 3,900m/ 12,795 feet.
+I was nauseous and vomiting and fell into my tent tired and dehydrated.
+I felt there was no possible way I could make the summit.
+My first and biggest mistake was that I did NOT pick the right itinerary and acclimatization schedule.

 Pace and Hydration

-As I said, I was very fit and couldn’t understand why I was struggling so much.
-And now I know, with all the experience I have gained, not only did I have a poor acclimatization schedule, but I also knew very little about how to pace myself and stay well hydrated at altitude.
+I was very strong and physically fit.
+I couldn’t understand why I was struggling so much.
+And now, with all the experience I have gained, I know that not only did I have a poor acclimatization schedule, but I also knew very little about how to pace myself and stay well hydrated at altitude.

 Trying to Sleep at Altitude

-The next day I got up struggled all day and made it to Barafu 4,650m/ 15,255 feet the high camp, where we would spend two nights.
+The next day I got up and struggled all the way to Barafu Camp at 4,650m/ 15,255 feet.
+This is the high camp, where we would spend two nights on the trip I was on.
 I remember the guides trying to get us to go for the summit that night.
-We had only spend 3 night sleeping (or lack of sleeping) on the mountain.
-I was continually shattered, didn’t want to be there and felt horrible.
-My experience was demoralizing as I had ambitions to climb Mt.
-Everest.
-Well we learn from our mistakes and failures and they make us stronger and more discerning.
+We had only spent three nights sleeping (or lack of sleeping) on the mountain.
+I was shattered, I didn’t want to be there anymore, and I felt horrible.
+My experience was demoralizing.
+I had ambitions to climb Mount Everest, but If I could not even make the summit of Kilimanjaro, then how could I climb the worlds highest peak?

-The main reason people do not make the summit of Kilimanjaro is they are not spending the time to acclimatize to the lack of oxygen.
-Above 18,000 feet is where the body can no longer fully adjust to the lack of oxygen, your body is slowly deteriorating and you are pushing the limit of what the body can take.
+The main reason people do not make the summit of Kilimanjaro is because they are not spending adequate time at altitude, to acclimatize to the lack of oxygen.
+Above 18,000 feet is where the body can no longer fully adjust to the lack of oxygen.
+This is where your body is slowly deteriorating and you are pushing the limit of what the body can take.
 This is a dangerous place and should not be underestimated.
-I want to make sure our clients have all the information they need so they are fully informed before making a decision about going to extreme altitude.
+I want to make sure our clients have all the relevant information about extreme altitude before they decide to take on a trip like Kilimanjaro.

 The Key to Success

-The key to success on Kilimanjaro is coming with excellent physical conditioning and the right acclimatization schedule, spending more time acclimatizing to the lack of oxygen.
-Ian has climbed Kilimanjaro in 5,6,7 & 8 days, but now realizes that the only way to climb Kilimanjaro is to spend a minimum of 8 days on the mountain.
+The key to success on Kilimanjaro is coming with excellent physical conditioning and the right acclimatization schedule.
+Spending more time acclimatizing to the lack of oxygen is your first and most important decision when picking a trip.
+I have climbed Kilimanjaro in 5,6,7 & 8 days over the years, but now realize that the only way to climb Kilimanjaro is to spend a minimum of 8 days on the mountain.
 The goal is to reach the summit of Kilimanjaro and enjoy the entire journey there, not just endure it!
 This is the only way to approach this climb.

-We fully prepare you with training plans, 40 page dossier and available 5 days a week to answer any question you may have if you join one of our treks.
+We fully prepare you with training information, a 40 page dossier, and are available five days a week to answer any question you may have if you join one of our treks.
 Get in touch and we can help you make your adventure on Kilimanjaro a safe and successful experience.